Plombières Agreement: Searching for a casus belli

 Neither man wanted the blame for causing the impending war.
 Cavour noted that Napoleon began by stating that he was determined to support Piedmont-Sardinia with all his strength in a war against Austria, on the condition that the war was not in support of a revolutionary cause and could be justified in diplomatic terms and, more importantly, before public opinion in France and in Europe.

 Violations of trade treaty obligations by Austria were considered by Napoleon to be insufficient grounds for a war.
-There was discussion of whether the presence of an Austrian military garrison in Bologna might justify war against Austria, but the French Emperor was in the end reluctant to use this as a pretext.
+There was discussion of whether the presence of an Austrian military garrison in Bologna (in the Papal States) might justify war against Austria, but the French Emperor was in the end reluctant to use this as a pretext.
 There were Austrian troops not only in Bologna, but also in Rome and the Papal States, preserving the status quo; in Rome, there were also French troops for broadly similar reasons, and parallels between the garrisoning of Bologna and of Rome were uncomfortably close.

 It then transpired that Napoleon had a proposal of his own.
 The Duchy of Modena and Reggio presented a more promising casus belli.
-Its ruler was Francis V, an Austrian ally and one of the many great-grandsons of the eighteenth-century Austrian empress Maria Theresa.
+Its ruler was Francis V, an Austrian ally and one of the many great-grandsons of the eighteenth-century Empress Maria Theresa.
 Francis had decided not to acknowledge Napoleon III as emperor of France following the latter's coup d'état at the start of the decade.
 Francis of Modena had inadvertently set himself up as eminently dispensable in the eyes of Napoleon.
-As they traveled round the streets of Plombières, Cavour and Napoleon devised a plan to provoke an appeal for protection from the Modenese citizens to the King of Piedmont-Sardinia, and a demand for the annexation of their duchy to Piedmont-Sardinia.
+As they traveled round the streets of Plombières, Cavour and Napoleon devised a plan to provoke an appeal for protection from the Modenese citizens to the king of Piedmont-Sardinia, and a demand for the annexation of their duchy to Piedmont-Sardinia.
 The co-operation of the Modenese citizenry in such a scheme seems never to have been in doubt.
-The King of Piedmont-Sardinia would respond by graciously declining the appeal in the terms in which it was put, but he would nevertheless send a threatening communication to Francis V of Modena.
+The king of Piedmont-Sardinia would respond by graciously declining the appeal in the terms in which it was put, but he would nevertheless send a threatening communication to Francis V of Modena.
 The communication would be seen as interference in the Austrian sphere of influence and would provoke outrage in Vienna.
 As such, Austria's response would be correspondingly provocative.
 Piedmont-Sardinia would then find itself obliged to occupy Massa, a coastal city and an important port belonging to the Duchy of Modena, by which time a wider war with Austria would have been triggered.